TBHostGenetics/mtDNA_HeteroplasmyBurden_AssociationAnalysis/README.md

 These scripts also include the statistical tests used to determine significant differences in regional heteroplasmic burden between different ancestry categories.

 ## Publication
-For more information, please see our publication:
-_Insert citation here_
-Please also cite our publication when making use of these scripts.
+For more information, please see our publication.
+Please cite our publication when making use of these scripts.